shivasuryan-vummidi/Solid-FOURtress/README.md

  - Cool graphics

 #####Launch Instructions:
+1. Clone this repository if you haven't already. `git clone git@github.com:shivasuryan-vummidi/Solid-FOURtress.git`
+2. Move to the Solid-FOURtress repository `cd Solid-FOURtress
-1. Clear any preexisting class files if necessary.
+3. Clear any preexisting class files if necessary. `rm *.java`
-2. javac Woo.java
-3. java Woo
+4. Compile the Driver class Woo `javac Woo.java`
+5. Run the driver class `java Woo`
-4. You will be presented with a welcome screen and will be asked to pick a board size:
+6. You will be presented with a welcome screen and will be asked to pick a board size:
    * 6 rows by 7 Columns
    * 7 rows by 8 Columns
    * 7 rows by 10 Columns
    * 8 rows by 8 Columns
+7. You will be asked what kind of player Player 1 will be.
+You have these options:
+   * a real person
+   * an EasyComputer (random AI)
+   * a MediumComputer (can block vertical wins)
+   * a HardComputer (can block vertical and horizontal wins)
+   * a TBM (can block vertical, horizontal, and diagonal wins)
-5. You will be asked for your name and you need insert it.
+8. If you choose a real person, you will be asked for your name and you need insert it.
+You may not choose from these reserved names:
+   * EasyComputer
+   * EasyComputer2
+   * MediumComputer
+   * MediumComputer2
+   * HardComputer
+   * HardComputer2
+   * TBM
+   * TBM2
-6. You will be aksed what token you want.
+9. You will be asked what token you want.
 You may not choose from these reserved characters:
+   * C
    * E
    * H
    * M
    * T
-   * hyphens
+   * hyphens (-)
-   * underscore
+   * underscore (_)
    * Note: You must ONLY pick 1 letter.
-7. You can choose who you would like to play as.
-   * You can choose to run a computer vs computer simulation as well.
+10. You will be aked what kind of player Player 2 will be.
+You have these options:
+   * a real person
+   * an EasyComputer (random AI)
+   * a MediumComputer (can block vertical wins)
+   * a HardComputer (can block vertical and horizontal wins)
+   * a TBM (can block vertical, horizontal, and diagonal wins)

-   * If you select another player, a prompt will be shown asking for their name, and their token.
+11. If you select another player, a prompt will be shown asking for their name, and their token.
    * Two players may **not** have the same name or the same token, in order to reduce confusion while playing.
-   * If you select a computer and a real person, you will play against a computer.
+12. You proceed to play ConnectFour
-8. After somebody wins, the winner will be presented or if there is a draw it will say there was a draw.
+13. After somebody wins, the winner will be presented or if there is a draw it will say there was a draw.
-9. Repeat the instructions as necessary to play again.
+14. Repeat the instructions as necessary to play again.